design-dreams/rebecca-cascadia.github.io/kids/README.md

 Art Space Page for Kids
 =======================

-This was a class project to experiment with animation.
+Second website to experiment with animation.
 I used Greensock (a JavaScript Library), jQuery and CSS Animation.